wille/vite-preload/README.md

     const template = process.env.NODE_ENV === 'production' ? await fs.readFile('./dist/client/index.html', 'utf8') : undefined;
     const [head, tail] = template.split('<!-- app-root -->')

-    // Write a HTTP 103 Early Hint way before React even started rendering with the entry chunks which we know we will be needed by the client res.writeEarlyHints({
+    // Write a HTTP 103 Early Hint way before React even started rendering with the entry chunks which we know we will be needed by the client.
+    // Chrome will only pick it up when running with HTTP/2 so try Firefox if you want to test it. res.writeEarlyHints({
         link: collector.getLinkHeaders()
     })